formsy/formsy-material-ui/README.md

 ### Events

 Components allow for `onChange` event handlers in props.
-They are fired when the value of the component changes, regardless of the underlying handler (eg, `FomrsyToggle` uses `onToggle` internally, but we still use `onChange` in props to hook into the event.)
+They are fired when the value of the component changes, regardless of the underlying handler (eg, `FormsyToggle` uses `onToggle` internally, but we still use `onChange` in props to hook into the event.)

 The call back signatures for all `onChange` handlers conform to